It’s hard to know where you are in the arc of things until after the fact.

 The atmosphere seemed more that of a large happy family than that of an academy…But above all there was a comradeship between the boys, even between those of different forms, which inevitably disappeared as the school increased in size.
 Dawn must give way to morning, but it was still bliss to have lived in that one. (p.
 132)

-When you join a team or a school, you might know you are in the early years, but until a certain amount of time has elapsed, AND1That is a boolean AND: both conditions ...continue the school or team or thing has grown into something unrecognizable, only then perhaps you might appreciate what you had, when you had it.
+When you join a team or a school, you might know you are in the early years, but until a certain amount of time has elapsed and the school or team or thing has grown into something unrecognizable, only then perhaps you might appreciate what you had, when you had it.
 The benefits are unrecognized if you are there in the early days, when things are still small, even intimate, when you didn’t know, couldn’t know, how good it was when things were small, before something has become something.

 The swim club